 - Sole Proprietorship

-Below is a quick definition of each type of business, as well as some important concepts to know in regards to that type:
+Below is a quick definition of each type of business, as well as some important concepts to know in regards to each type:

 Sole Proprietorships are the most common types of business in the U.S., as they are the simplest to operate.